Stress - Manager Guidance

 Changes in behaviour or work performance can often be signs that staff may be suffering from stress.

-If a member of staff is displaying some of the changes in behaviour referenced in the table below, then a Stress Risk Assessment may be conducted.
+If a member of staff is displaying some of the changes in behaviour referenced in the table below, then it may be appropriate to conduct a Stress Risk Assessment.
 Staff are required to contribute to the risk assessment process to identify and eradicate potential stressors within the workplace where possible.
+The stress risk assessment process is managed by Human Resources.
+You should contact a member of your Faculty HR team to discuss the stress risk assessment process.

 Heads of Department and line managers may notice some of the following symptoms occurring within their department or area of responsibility.
 Where after some initial investigation a manager feels that there may be underlying stress issues, they may wish to contact the Human Resources department to seek further advice.
 Stress indicators can include: